shanejansen/touchstone/README.md

    * `host:` - Default: parent host.
 Fine-grained host control per service.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
    * `availability_endpoint:` - Default: N/A. Used to determine when the service is healthy so tests can be executed.
-A `200` must be returned from the endpoint to be considered healthy.
+A HTTP status `2xx` must be returned from the endpoint to be considered healthy.
    * `num_retries:` - Default: 20.
 The number of times Touchstone will try to successfully call the `availability_endpoint`.
    * `seconds_between_retries:` - Default: 5.
 The number of seconds between each retry.
  * `mocks:` - Each mock dependency your service(s) are being tested against.